 The pictures here come have come from 8 different cameras: Canon EOS Rebel T3, Sony A200, Nikon Coolpix S3500, Nikon Coolpix 2100, Nikon FE, Nikon one-touch zoom, Olympus zoom wide 80, and a Kodak disposable underwater camera.
 Each of these cameras is discussed below.

 I am currently using the Canon T3, an entry level digital SLR with 13 megapixel resolution.
 It was purchased in 2011 to replace my first DSLR which had been stolen.
-I usually have a Tamron 18-200mm lens on it, but use the kit EFS 18-55mm lens for specific situations where it has superior performance.
-Since most of my Sony accessories had been stolen with the camera, I wasn't tied to that brand and felt that the new Sony entry level cameras no longer had the advantages which the A200 had offered.
-Contact me if you'd like details about the advantages and disadvantages of these cameras or the lenses.
+I usually have a Sigma 18-250mm zoom lens on it (it used to be a Tamron 18-200mm) lens on it, but use the kit EFS 18-55mm lens for photographing art work.
+I also have a Canon 10-18mm which I use primarily for landscape photography.

 The Sony A200 DSLR was purchased in 2008 to replace my 35mm film camera and I haven't used a film camera since.
 The Sony Alpha came with 10 megapixels resolution and a kit 18-70mm lens (35mm equivalent = 27-105).
 I chose this model because I liked the feel of it and the layout of the controls, and believed it was the best value among the entry level DSLRs at the time.
 I eventually replaced the kit lens with the same Tamron 18-200mm lens which I would later purchase for the Canon T3.